-Delaware law and provisions in our amended and restated certificate of incorporation and bylaws that will become effective upon the closing of this offering might discourage, delay, or prevent a change in control of our company or changes in our management and, therefore, depress the trading price of our common stock.
+Delaware law and provisions in our amended and restated certificate of incorporation and bylaws might discourage, delay, or prevent a change in control of our company or changes in our management and, therefore, depress the trading price of our common stock.

-Provisions in our amended and restated certificate of incorporation and bylaws that will become effective upon the closing of this offering may discourage, delay, or prevent a merger, acquisition, or other change in control that stockholders may consider favorable, including transactions in which you might otherwise receive a premium for your shares of our common stock.
+Provisions in our amended and restated certificate of incorporation and bylaws may discourage, delay, or prevent a merger, acquisition, or other change in control that stockholders may consider favorable, including transactions in which you might otherwise receive a premium for your shares of our common stock.
 These provisions may also prevent or frustrate attempts by our stockholders to replace or remove our management.
 Therefore, these provisions could adversely affect the price of our common stock.
-Among other things, our charter documents will:
+Among other things, our charter documents:

-- establish that our board of directors is divided into three classes, Class I, Class II, and Class III, with each class serving staggered three year terms: - provide that vacancies on our board of directors may be filled only by a majority of directors then in office, even though less than a quorum; - · provide that our directors may only be removed for cause; - eliminate cumulative voting in the election of directors; - authorize our board of directors to issues shares of preferred stock and determine the price and other terms of those shares, including preferences and voting rights, without stockholder approval; - provide our board of directors with the exclusive right to elect a director to fill a vacancy or newly created directorship; - permit stockholders to only take actions at a duly called annual or special meeting and not by written consent; - prohibit stockholders from calling a special meeting of stockholders; - require that stockholders give advance notice to nominate directors or submit proposals for consideration at stockholder meetings; - · authorize our board of directors, by a majority vote, to amend the bylaws; and - require the affirmative vote of at least 66 2/3% or more of the outstanding shares of common stock to amend many of the provisions described above.
+- establish that our board of directors is divided into three classes, Class I, Class II, and Class III, with each class serving staggered three-year terms; - provide that vacancies on our board of directors may be filled only by a majority of directors then in office, even though less than a quorum; - provide that our directors may only be removed for cause; - eliminate cumulative voting in the election of directors; - authorize our board of directors to issues shares of preferred stock and determine the price and other terms of those shares, including preferences and voting rights, without stockholder approval;

+- provide our board of directors with the exclusive right to elect a director to fill a vacancy or newly created directorship; - permit stockholders to only take actions at a duly called annual or special meeting and not by written consent; - prohibit stockholders from calling a special meeting of stockholders; - require that stockholders give advance notice to nominate directors or submit proposals for consideration at stockholder meetings; - authorize our board of directors, by a majority vote, to amend the bylaws; and - require the affirmative vote of at least 66 2/3% or more of the outstanding shares of common stock to amend many of the provisions described above.